[View Printable Version]

 A) Two (2) years of permanent competitive class status in the position of Director of Technology; or,

-B) Four (4) years of permanent competitive class status in the position of Systems Consultant-Student Services, Systems Consultant-Financial Services, Systems Consultant-Testing and Evaluation, Systems Consultant-Computer Networks, Systems Consultant-Computer Assisted Instruction, or Senior Network Administrator.
+B) Four (4) years of permanent competitive class status in the position of Project Coordinator, Systems Consultant-Student Services, Systems Consultant-Financial Services, Systems Consultant-Testing and Evaluation, Systems Consultant-Computer Networks, Systems Consultant-Computer Assisted Instruction, or Senior Network Administrator.

 (note: A combination of time served in either title in (B) above, sufficient to meet the maximum period of required service, would also qualify.)

 A) Graduation from a regionally accredited or New York State registered college or university with a baccalaureate degree or higher and four (4) years of professional level work experience in public administration, business administration, educational administration, computer science, education or accounting, of which one (1) year must have been work experience involved with educational data processing applications or systems utilization in a school district or similar educational setting or in a data processing facility providing services for educational institutions; or,

 B) Eight (8) years of paraprofessional or professional work experience of which three (3) years must have been professional level work experience as defined in (A) above; or,

 C) An equivalent combination of training and experience as defined by the limits of (A) and (B) above.